contao/docs/docs/dev/framework/routing/content-routing.md

 the target's content.

 This is important for the second part of the interface: `getParametersForContent()`.
-Here your URL resolver can define what parameters should be used during URL generation when generating the URL for your content.
+Here your URL resolver can define what parameters should be used during URL generation when generating the URL for your resolved content.
 For example, if your content is expected to be shown on a regular page of Contao (like in the news item example) then you might want to define the `parameters` parameter (see [Legacy Parameters][LegacyParameters]).
 Or if your content is expected to be shown within a certain [page controller][PageControllers] you can generate the parameters that your page controller's